Last updated 21st March, 2023

-In this guide, you'll find a breakdown of prices for different sized extensions, a cost per square metre, prices for a semi detached extension, and more!
+In this guide, you'll find a breakdown of prices (on average, you're looking at around £60,000) for different sized two storey extensions, a cost per square metre, prices for a semi detached 2 storey extension, and more!

 Check it out below!

-The average cost of a double-storey extension cost on average £60,000 largely dictated by your location within the country, the size of the space, and how you plan to use the additional space.
+The average cost of a double-storey extension cost of£60,000 is largely dictated by your location within the country, the size of the space, and how you plan to use the additional space.

 If you add a basic double-storey extension with a few windows and no major electrical or plumbing additions, you can expect your extension to cost around £40,000, whereas an extension offering a high-end finish with additional bathrooms or kitchen space will likely cost closer to £100,000 including fixtures and fittings.